pdebuyl-lab/colloidal_chemotaxis_companion/README.md

 `colloidal_chemotaxis.ipynb`.
 The notebook also contains a full implementation of the stochastic model for chemotaxis.

+For information, these simulations required about 700 core days.

 ### Diffusion simulations

 To reproduce the equilibrium simulations used to calibrate the dimer nanomotor